 People trust real customer voices way more than polished brand messaging.
 In fact, 90% of consumers say UGC is more trustworthy than traditional advertising, and 92% trust word‑of‑mouth or UGC over brand channels.
 That genuine vibe resonates because it doesn’t feel like a sales pitch.

 And on YouTube, user-generated videos get 10× more views than those produced by brands.
-Why?
-Because real content feels more relatable, and audiences actually stop to engage with it.

 Using consumer-generated content is also cost-effective.
 Instead of bringing on a full-time content producer (which can cost around $72,000 a year), you can lean on content your customers are already sharing.